Skip to main content

 Changing Your Theme

-Open Settings → Appearance → App for the theme picker.
-The picker is an inline listbox with a palette strip hero at the top (showing the active theme's colors), a search input and a Dark/Light type toggle below the strip, and a scrollable list of theme rows underneath.
-The active theme is highlighted, and clicking any row applies that theme immediately across the whole app.
+The theme picker lives under Settings → Appearance → App.
+It's an inline listbox: a palette strip hero at the top showing the active theme's colors, a search input and a Dark/Light type toggle below the strip, and a scrollable list of theme rows underneath.
+The active theme is highlighted.
+Click any row and that theme applies immediately across the whole app.

-A shuffle button sits above the list for jumping to a random theme, and the Export and Import buttons sit below it for round-tripping themes through JSON.
+A shuffle button sits above the list for jumping to a random theme.
+The Export and Import buttons sit below it for round-tripping themes through JSON.
 An accent color swatch and its "Reset to theme default" button sit below the list as well, covered further down in Accent Color Override.

 Tip

 The shuffle button above the list cycles through all 14 themes in random order.
-It's a quick way to discover themes you might not have tried.
+A quick way to find themes you haven't tried.

-During the first-run welcome dialog, Daintree prompts you to choose between Daintree and Bondi Beach.
+The first-run welcome dialog prompts you to choose between Daintree and Bondi Beach.
 It auto-selects based on your OS appearance, but you can switch.
-A note below the choice cards points to Settings → Appearance for access to all 14 themes.
+A note below the choice cards points to Settings → Appearance for all 14 themes.

 Live Preview

-Hover over a theme row and its colors preview across the whole app after a brief (300ms) debounce: sidebar, toolbar, panels, dock, everything.
-Moving to a different row replaces the preview; moving off the list reverts to your saved theme.
-Keyboard focus (tabbing or arrowing into the list) previews immediately with no debounce, so keyboard-first navigation feels instant.
+Hover over a theme row and its colors preview across the whole app after a 300ms debounce: sidebar, toolbar, panels, dock, everything.
+Moving to a different row replaces the preview.
+Moving off the list reverts to your saved theme.
+Keyboard focus, from tabbing or arrowing into the list, previews immediately with no debounce, so keyboard navigation stays instant.

 Previews are transient.
-The saved theme doesn't change until you actually click a row (or press Enter in the theme palette).
-Pressing Escape while a preview is active also reverts, which is useful if you want to compare something quickly without risking an accidental commit.
+The saved theme doesn't change until you click a row, or press Enter in the theme palette.
+Pressing Escape while a preview is active also reverts, which is handy when you want to compare something quickly without committing by accident.

 Note

 Previewing a theme doesn't save it.
 The preview only sticks when you deliberately select a row.
-If you move away, press Escape, or close the picker, you're back on your saved theme.
+Move away, press Escape, or close the picker, and you're back on your saved theme.

 Reveal Animation

-When you deliberately select a theme (clicking a row, shuffling, or committing from the Settings picker), the UI plays a short directional sweep as the new theme swaps in.
-The direction follows your click position: clicks on the left half of the window sweep the old theme out to the right, clicks on the right half sweep it left.
+When you deliberately select a theme, by clicking a row, shuffling, or committing from the Settings picker, the UI plays a short directional sweep as the new theme swaps in.
+The direction follows your click position.
+Clicks on the left half of the window sweep the old theme out to the right; clicks on the right half sweep it left.
 The whole thing runs in about 400ms.

 The animation is built on document.startViewTransition with a WAAPI clip-path slide, so it composites on the GPU.
-It's automatically disabled when prefers-reduced-motion: reduce is set, when performance mode is active, when the document is hidden, or when the browser doesn't support View Transitions.
+It turns off automatically when prefers-reduced-motion: reduce is set, when performance mode is active, when the document is hidden, or when the browser doesn't support View Transitions.
 In those cases the switch happens instantly with no animation.

 Switching Themes from the Theme Palette

-For keyboard-first switching without opening Settings, press Cmd+K T (the chord: press Cmd+K, release, then press T).
-A floating theme palette opens, seeded to your current theme, with a fuzzy search across every available theme.
+To switch themes from the keyboard without opening Settings, press Cmd+K, T. It's a chord: press Cmd+K, release, then press T. A floating theme palette opens, seeded to your current theme, with a fuzzy search across every available theme.

-Arrow keys navigate the list with instant live preview on each step (no debounce here).
+Arrow keys walk the list with instant live preview on each step, no debounce.
 Enter commits the focused theme and closes the palette.
-Escape reverts to the theme that was active when you opened the palette and closes.
+Escape reverts to the theme that was active when you opened the palette, then closes.
 Clicking a row also commits immediately.

 Tip

-Cmd+K T is the fastest way to switch themes without leaving your current flow.
-Fuzzy search narrows down to any theme in a few keystrokes, and arrow-key previews let you compare before committing.
+Cmd+K, T is the fastest way to switch themes without leaving what you're doing.
+Fuzzy search narrows to any theme in a few keystrokes, and arrow-key previews let you compare before you commit.

 Toggling Dark and Light